InesPeneda/TrabalhoFinal/README.md

 # PSG Services

 Repository to host the project developed for 'some class', a fisrt year subject at SOMESCHOOL.
-Developed by Group ALPHA : [@NicolaoNegrello](https://github.com/nicolaonegrello) [@MarcoOliveira](https://github.com/marcoamarooliveira), [add others].
+Developed by Group ALPHA : [@NicolaoNegrello](https://github.com/nicolaonegrello)[@InêsPeneda] (https://github.com/a037135) [@MarcoOliveira](https://github.com/marcoamarooliveira).

 ## Short theme description